espressif/esp-rainmaker/examples/matter/README.md

 ### Generating the factory nvs binary

-The factory nvs (fctry partition) needs to be generated using the mfg_tool of esp-matter
+The factory nvs (fctry partition) needs to be generated using the [esp-matter-mfg-tool](https://github.com/espressif/esp-matter-tools).

-mfg_tool is moved to esp-matter-tools repo: https://github.com/espressif/esp-matter-tools/tree/main/mfg_tool.

 It is released on pypi: https://pypi.org/project/esp-matter-mfg-tool and can be installed by running `pip install esp-matter-mfg-tool`

 ```
-$ export ESP_SECURE_CERT_PATH=/path/to/esp_secure_cert_mgr
 $ esp-matter-mfg-tool --vendor-id 0x131B --product-id 0x2 \
                       --vendor-name "Espressif" --product-name "RainMaker-Matter-Light" \
                       --hw-ver-str "DevKitM1" \